mukhayyar/scan-pens-correct-iac/README.md

 Usage

 🖥️ Windows
-1. Download or create the file check_hosts.bat.
+1. Download or create the file check.bat.
 2. Double-click the file to run it.
 3. Alternatively, open Command Prompt (cmd) in the folder and type: